Your Local MP

 Many worthy organisations have well-developed websites to keep the public informed.
 But a brand new one deserves special mention.
 Action4SEN was established by a group of parents seriously and rightly concerned about the way funding in Somerset is being syphoned away from needy SEN and Dyslexia cases.
 They deserve support and help.
 I am happy to link my site to theirs:

-There are, of course, many other extremely useful websites which will be added as I find them or as people point them out to me:
+There are, of course, many other extremely useful websites which will be added as I find them or as people point them out to me - the latest excellent suggestion (top of the list below) comes from a plucky young person (hello Sam!) who helps to look after a child with dyslexia.
+I warmly recommend that you take a look:

 ©2003,2004 Ian Liddell-Grainger.
 All rights reserved. www.somersetwest.org.uk